 Some cruise lines provide individual bottles or in-shower pumps products like shampoo and body wash.
-Check to see what they will be providing and leave your bottles of it at home.
+Check to see what they will be providing and leave your bottles at home.

 If you really don’t want a picture of your group eating dinner or walking off the gangway, politely tell them no and move on.
 Even if you don’t buy these gems, many cruise lines still print them in hopes you will change your mind.
 That’s right, they print EVERY SINGLE PICTURE.
 Not only does this lead to significant amounts of hazardous chemicals being used for on-board printing, but those abandoned pictures are trashed at the end of each cruise.
 Save printed the cruise line pictures for formal nights and pass on the random shots.
 There are plenty of people willing to take a digital pic for you instead.

 I’m not going to lie, there are benefits to doing this.
 For example, booking through the cruise line generally means the ship will not leave port without you if you are late coming back.
 However, I say plan better and give back to the community instead.
 Cruise lines contract with specific on-shore tour providers which give them (the cruise line) more of a financial kick-back on the purchases made by passengers.
 Not only are the costs you are paying going to be higher, but you are also short-changing the great local providers who have not been able to secure these elite contracts.
-If you need some ideas on cruise ship excursions, click here.
+We have some great ideas on cruise ship excursions!

 All you need to do is a quick Google search to see what happens when trash blows overboard.
 Add to that the cruise lines who have been penalized for deliberate dumping and you can see why this is such a big deal.
 The amount of plastics in the ocean is a major problem already.
 The same goes for leaving things on your balcony; don’t let them blow overboard and into the belly of a whale.